doguilmak/Rock-Paper-Scissors-with-Thompson-Sampling/README.md

 ## Methodology

-In this project, as stated in the title, results were obtained through classifiaction method **Thompson sampling**.
+In this project, as stated in the title, results were obtained through **Thompson sampling** algorithm.

 ![thompson_equation](equation.jpg)